Hassan Al-Thawadi

 Hassan Al-Thawadi (حسن الذوادي) is a Qatari lawyer who was the Secretary General at Supreme Committee for Delivery and Legacy for the 2022 FIFA World Cup Qatar Local Organizing Committee.
+He is also a member of the famous tribe of Bani khalid.

 Career

 In 1998, Al-Thawadi gained A-Levels in General Studies and Philosophy from John Leggott College.
 After that, he graduated from the University of Sheffield with a degree in law.
 After that, he was appointed Secretary General at Supreme Committee for Delivery and Legacy for the 2022 FIFA World Cup Qatar Local Organizing Committee.

 Al-Thawadi was recognized as one of World Soccer magazine's 2022 People of the Year.
 He is a fan of French side OL.
 He is fluent in Spanish, French, English, and Arabic.

 Personal life

 Al-Thawadi is the son of a Qatari diplomat.

+Controversies

+Hassan Al Thawadi, who led Qatar's 2022 World Cup bid, allegedly offered €2.3 million each to Issa Hayatou of Cameroon, Jacques Anouma of Ivory Coast, and Amos Adamu of Nigeria in exchange for their votes.
+Phaedra Almajid, a former media officer for Qatar's bid, has alleged that the three African football officials were offered bribes to support Qatar's bid.
+The claim was made in the Netflix documentary series FIFA Uncovered.
+Qatar was competing with Australia, Japan, South Korea and the USA for their bid for the 2022 World Cup.
+The alleged offer was made during a meeting of African football federations in January 2010.
+Almajid states that the money was intended for the football federations, not as personal bribes.
+She initially disclosed these allegations anonymously to the Sunday Times after being dismissed from her position, but later retracted her claims, citing threats from Qatar.
+Al Thawadi has denied these allegations, calling them false and expressing disappointment at the situation.
+The controversy adds to the ongoing scrutiny surrounding Qatar's successful bid to host the 2022 World Cup.